Cell LinQ Pro Signal Meter 2-Week Rental | $220

 It works in conjunction with the CellLinQ Meter App, which enables you to collect, display, and organize both 4G and 3G data on towers and carriers.
 Site surveys can be performed by integrators and installers by connecting the Cell LinQ Signal Meter via Bluetooth with the Cell LinQ application on an Android or iOS supported device.

-The purpose of this signal meter with app is to provide any professional installer or integrator that designs and installs cellular repeater systems with an accurate, efficient, and simple-to-use survey tool.
+The purpose of this Cell-Link signal meter with app is to provide any professional installer or integrator that designs and installs cellular repeater systems with an accurate, efficient, and simple-to-use survey tool.